 Hannover in Northern Germany plays host again this year to the 23rd International Fireworks Competition.
 Set against the beautiful backdrop of the Royal Gardens of Herrenhausen, this fantastic competition brings together the best in the World to battle it out again this year to be crowned winners at the end of September.

 The gardens, consist of 50 hectares of lawn, hedge-row, walkways and statues and are nothing short of spectacular.
 Since the last event, the long-awaited re-opening of Herrenhausen Castle took place on 17 January 2013.
 Whilst the exterior maintains the ‘historical palace’ in appearance, the interior is in contrast very modern.
-The reconstruction was financed but he Volkswagen Group and the building will, in the future, host academic, musical and social events as well as a museum.
+The reconstruction was financed by the Volkswagen Group and the building will, in the future, host academic, musical and social events as well as a museum.

 The castle was originally damaged during WWII during a bombing raid (despite the Air Force being advised to ensure that the castle did not suffer damage by the British) 70 years ago.
 Princesses Eugenie and Beatrice were both in attendance for the re-opening, representing their grandmother, HRH Queen Elizabeth II.